labanar/EventServe/README.md

 A C# Event Sourcing Framework with an EventStore implementation

 TODO:
-- Add unit tests surrounding projections
+- ~~Add an implementation for SqlStreamStore~~
-- Add an implementation for SqlStreamStore
+- Projection providers